No One Eats Alone: The Importance Of Inclusion

 The impact of social isolation on school-age children

 Although updated evidence may be beneficial, studies show that social connection tends to be the most critical human need.
-When this need is met, it can contribute to a longer lifespan, improved health, and enhanced mental well-being.
+When this need is met, it can contribute to a longer lifespan, improved health, and enhanced mental well-being for children, whether in elementary school or middle school.
 Social connection can be crucial at all stages of life, but it can be especially important in the developmental years of childhood.
+Social isolation may lead to harmful mental and physical symptoms.

 A lack of social connection can lead to stress, loneliness, and mental illness, with one study showing that students who are isolated are usually 1.78 times more likely to experience depressive symptoms